KeeganBrowne/Keegan_BSE_Portfolio/index.md

 <table>
   <tr>
-    <td>Above is a schematic of the voltage divider circuit for the flex sensor.
+    <td>Figure 1: Above is a schematic of the voltage divider circuit for the flex sensor.
 Reference Synthiam.com</td>
   </tr>
 </table>